chasingash/kids-art-classes/README.md

       * Ensure text is revised and checked for any spelling errors that might have occured in teh development phase.
       * Ensure the About section is fully responsive across all devices.

     * Class Information Section
+      * Ensure that all elements are aligned properly and centered.
+      * Ensure that all elements are fully responsive.

     * Contact section
+      *
     * Footer Section